 She has taught at Prairie View A&M University, East Tennessee State University, the University of Illinois and George Washington University.
 In addition, she has led workshops in Portugal, Ghana, Uganda, and Brazil.

 Currently, she is an Associate Professor in the MFA program at Rutgers-Newark University, where she was awarded with a Board of Trustees Award for Scholarly Excellence, the Presidential Fellowship for Teaching Excellence, a Leader in Faculty Diversity Award.

 Her work has been supported by the National Endowment for the Arts and the United States Artists Foundation and the arts councils of Arizona and Illinois.
 She spent the 2011-12 academic year at Harvard University as a Radcliffe Institute Fellow, researching her forthcoming novel, Dear History.

 The Big Read is a program of the National Endowment for the Arts, in partnership with Arts Midwest, designed to revitalize the role of literature in American culture.
 The Big Read brings together partners across the country to encourage citizens to read for pleasure and enlightenment.
 JMRL has received a grant from the NEA to provide a Big Read throughout central Virginia during March 2017, for the eleventh consecutive year.
 The Big Read is also supported by the Art and Jane Hess Fund of the Library Endowment.

 The Big Read provides citizens with the opportunity to read and discuss a single book within their community.
-The library's goal is to encourage all residents of Central Virginia to read and discuss The Heart is a Lonely Hunter by Carson McCullers throughout the month of March.
-There will be many programs and events discussing the book along with its themes of isolation and deaf culture.
+The library's goal is to encourage all residents of Central Virginia to read and discuss Silver Sparrow by Tayari Jones, and to attend related library programs throughout the month of March.

 For questions, or if you would like to participate in some way, please email the Big Read.